MiaFrey/SustainableFinanceH2/README.md

 **Take the minimum variance portfolio from Question 4 of [Homework 1](https://github.com/MiaFrey/SustainableFinanceH1) and calculate its carbon intensity.
 Reallocate its composition to reduce carbon intensity by 50% (see optimization problem below).
 Comment on the changes it took to improve the carbon intensity (e.g. how many and which firms (firm names) had to be removed in the most recent year of your sample to achieve these objectives).**

 Similar to Question 3, the decarbonized portfolio is used.
 Minimum variance portfolios for each month are built, as in Question 4 of H[Homework 1](https://github.com/MiaFrey/SustainableFinanceH1).
 This time a new random sample of 50 firms (new50) is used.
 Hence, the code is re-run once (without modification), to have a comparable baseline.
 Next, the additional constraint is added.
 The aim is to have a weighted average carbon intensity (WACI) that is less than half that of the baseline.
-The reason for doing this results from the assumption that investors do not desire to invest in highly polluting companies [@bib:Jondeau].
+The reason for doing this results from the assumption that investors do not desire to invest in highly polluting companies [[2]](#2).
 In other words, the goal is to reduce the carbon intensity of the minimum variance portfolio by at least half each month.
 The constraint is the following:

 $$\sum_{i}(Weight_{i,m} \cdot ScopeIntensity_{i,m}) \leq 0.5\cdot WACIbaseline_m$$